Stanton County Fair General Rules / Herdsmanship

 Procedures will be reviewed on entry day with educator.

-if they will be enrolled in 7th grade in the fall.
+NOTE: Age Rule – 4-H members may exhibit in standard 4-H projects if they are at least 8 years of age before January 1 of current year.
+The last year of eligibility is the calendar year the member becomes 19.
+FFA members may exhibit if they will be enrolled in 7th grade in the fall.
 FFA members are eligible to show up until their 4th National Convention after high school graduation.

-Age divisions are based on 4-H age (4-H age is the age of the youth before January 1 of the current year.)
+Age divisions are based on 4-H Age (4-H age is the age of the youth before January 1 of the current year.)

-Junior Division - 8-10
+Junior Division: 8-10

-Intermediate Division - 11-13
+Intermediate Division: 11-13

-Senior Division - 14 & over
+Senior Division: 14 & over

-All necessary precautions will be taken to sustain the health and sanitation of the livestock exhibited but the fair board will not be responsible for any losses incurred.
+Only purple ribbon animals can take champion award.
+The judge will decide if the animal is worthy of a champion award.
+All indoor exhibits must have a purple ribbon at the county fair to show at the State Fair, NO EXCEPTIONS.
+All necessary precautions will be taken to sustain the health and sanitation of the livestock exhibited but the Fair Board will not be responsible for any losses incurred.
 Exhibitors of livestock must keep pens and stalls sanitary and clean to the satisfaction of the superintendents in charge, or any premium or premiums they may win or have won will be forfeited.

 All members must show their own livestock unless they have two in a class in which case, they may have another member show their extra project or else they will not be eligible for champion or reserve champion awards.